 The Children's Online Privacy Protection Act ("COPPA") protects the online privacy of children under 13 years of age.
 We do not knowingly collect or maintain Personally-Identifying Information from anyone under the age of 13, unless or except as permitted by law.

-Any person who provides Personally-Identifying Information through the Website represents to us that he or she is 13 years of age or older.
-If we learn that Personally-Identifying Information has been collected from a user under 13 years of age on or through the Supply Leader Website, then we will take the appropriate steps to cause this information to be deleted.
+The person providing information that allows for identification through the website represents to us that they are 13 years of age or older.
+If we learn that personal information has been collected from a user under 13 years of age on the Supply Leader website or through the application downloaded from the Apple Store, we will take appropriate steps to delete this information.